top of page

 Enter: Grammarly.

 Honestly, it reminds me of that old paperclip guy from Microsoft Word - remember him?
-Grammarly is like that, but way more helpful.
-Just a quiet, encouraging sidekick that wants you to sound like your best self.
+Grammarly is like that, but far more helpful.
+Grammarly allows me to sound like me.
+It doesn’t rewrite my voice; it just helps me convey my message more clearly and confidently.

 • Writing newsletter drafts